Dimitri Tsafendas: Trial

-At his trial, Judge Andries Beyers declared Tsafendas not guilty of murder by reason of insanity.
+At his trial, Judge Andrew Beyers declared Tsafendas not guilty of murder by reason of insanity.
 He had been diagnosed with schizophrenia and it was claimed by police and his defence that he had said that he had a giant tapeworm inside him, which affected his life.
 The court ordered for him to be detained "at the pleasure of the State President", which meant that only the State President (later President) had the authority to order his release.
 He was never discharged.

 However, the diagnosis of mental illness has since been dismissed by several forensic psychiatrists.
 Those who examined Tsafendas during the trial based their diagnoses entirely on what Tsafendas told them and had no access to any other information about him: his medical and criminal records and statements by people who knew him.
 Thus, they formed their opinions after they had each spent four-and-a-half hours with only Tsafendas, took for granted what he told them and had no way of double-checking it.

-During the trial, no mention was made of Tsafendas's political activism, real political ideas or his motive for killing Verwoerd, as had clearly been expressed by him to the police.
+During the trial, no mention was made of Tsafendas's political activism, real political ideas or his motive for killing Verwoerd, though they had clearly been expressed by him to the police.
 The fact that he had given lucid political reasons for killing Verwoerd in his two statements to the police, with no reference to the tapeworm, was concealed at the trial.
 The Attorney General lied, withheld and manipulated evidence to portray Tsafendas as an apolitical person with schizophrenia who had killed Verwoerd for no political reason.
 A subsequent Commission of Enquiry into the assassination also withheld and manipulated evidence, which was clearly to portray Tsafendas as he had been presented in court.